apache/mesos/docs/quota.md

 A greedy framework fB in role rB is currently the only framework in the cluster and it uses all available resources---100 CPUs.
-If a new framework fA in role rA joins the cluster, it will not receive its fair share of the cluster resources (50 CPUs) until some of fB’s tasks terminate.
+If a new framework fA in role rA joins the cluster, it will not receive its fair share of the cluster resources (50 CPUs) until some of fB's tasks terminate.

 To deal with Scenario 2, quota by itself is not a sufficient solution as it would be set after fB has started using all resources.
 Instead Scenario 2